 Students can concentrate in several areas of study including: Buddhist Studies; South Asian traditions; East Asian traditions; Jewish, Islamic, and Near Eastern traditions; Christian, Mediterranean, and European traditions; or traditions of the Americas through careful selection of coursework.

-The department’s undergraduate advisor helps students plan their course of study.
+The department’s undergraduate adviser helps students plan their course of study.
 The department chair and other faculty members also assist students with academic planning.